mobync/python-server/README.md

 That means, for example, that if your database is relational you should create a table with that structure.

-The table name should be `diffs` by default, if it's not `diffs`, you have to pass the name to mobync constructor class when creating the mobync object on the following step.
+The table name should be `diffs` by default, if it's not `diffs`, you have to pass the name to the mobync constructor class when creating the mobync object on the following step.

 ### Implement a mobync Synchronizer child class